 Consider substantial habitat values and use of the area by wildlife, birds or fish.
-Identify cumulative effects to fish and wildlife
+Identify cumulative effects to fish and wildlife.

-The parcel of state trust land is used by a variety of wildlife species typical of broken hilly land in the area.
-A variety of wildlife species including mule deer, antelope, fox, coyotes, sharptail grouse and non-game birds use the tract during various times of the year.
+The parcels of state trust land are used by a variety of wildlife species typical of arid grazing lands within the area.
+A variety of wildlife species including mule deer, whitetail deer, antelope, fox, coyotes, and non-game birds use these tracts during various times of the year.
 No seasonal concentrations of wildlife are known to exist on this tract.
 The existing livestock grazing use of the parcel is expected to continue.
 No direct, indirect or cumulative effects are anticipated.